GeoPlatform/geoplatform-demos/docs/magic-pipeline.md

   * populate-services queue

 ### RegisterNGDAGeoserver
-Registers source data WFS and WMS resources on geoserver and send a message to PopulateServicesAndDistributionsGeonetwork to update the metadata record in GeoNetwork and on the data-gov-cache S3 bucket to include geoserver WMF and WFS services.
+Registers source data WFS and WMS resources on GeoServer and send a message to PopulateServicesAndDistributionsGeonetwork to update the metadata record in GeoNetwork and on the data-gov-cache S3 bucket to include GeoServer WMF and WFS services.
+ProcessNGDA

-* invoked by ProcessServiceBroker via sqs message
-* retrieve sourceId from event payload
-* get list of workspaces via geoserver API
-* if there is no workspace via geoserver API
-  * create ‘ngda’ workspace
   * create ‘ngda_datastore’ datastore
 * get a list of datastores
 * if there is no workspace
   * create ‘ngda_datastore’ datastore
 * retrieve registry and source records from LMT
 * retrieve ngda_name from registry record
-* retrieve a list of layers via geoserver API
+* retrieve a list of layers via GeoServer API
-* if layer list not listed on geoserver
+* if layer list not listed on GeoServer
-  * register layer with geoserver
+  * register layer with GeoServer
 * add read role to layer based on the event.read_role property
 * send sqs message to populate-services
   * received by popgeonetwork